Herman Slater: Early life

-initiated.
-Slater took the name Lord Govannon, and Eddie Lord Gwyddion.
-Eddie later made trips to Egypt and became part of an all male Minoan magic group in New York.
-Some of the original members of the coven Herman and Eddie formed left to form their own group. among these were authors Denny Sargent, who with Robert Carey, were co editors of a magazine for aspiring teen magicians called Mandragore.
-They and other members of the original coven moved on to ceremonial magic, and subscribed to an Ordo Templi Orientis (O.T.O.) correspondence course that was based out of London in the mid seventies.
-In 1977, the O.T.O. came to Slater's Magickal Childe, his new location in Manhattan's Chelsea.

 Career

-Buczynski and Slater opened The Warlock Shoppe, the oldest witchcraft bookshop in Brooklyn, New York.
-Buczynski was the more magical and spiritual of the two and left the business side to Slater, who helped the shop grow in profit.
-Most importantly, the shop established itself as the central information hub for local witches and the newly emerging neopagan communities.
+Slater and Eddie Buczynski opened The Warlock Shoppe, the oldest witchcraft bookshop in Brooklyn, New York.
+Buczynski was the more magical and spiritual of the two and left the business side to Slater, who helped the shop, named as Magickal Childe, grow in profitability.
+The shop established itself as the central information hub for local witches and the newly emerging neopagan communities.
 The two also published a periodical called Earth Religion News.
-It was extremely successful but also caused controversy due to its explicit contents and cover designs.
-In 1974, Slater was initiated into the Gardnerian tradition and assumed leadership of the coven in the late 1970s.
-The Warlock Shoppe later moved to West 19th Street in Manhattan (the borough of New York City) and operated under the name Magickal Childe.
-The Magickal Childe functioned as a major focal point for the neopagan community in the 1970s and well into the 1990s.
-In the later 1980s it gained something of a mercenary reputation being willing to put 'curses' on people for a price.
-With Slater's death they started having trouble making ends meet and several significant new age publishers stopped providing them with books.
-The brick and mortar store finally closed in 1999.
+It was successful but also caused controversy due to its explicit contents and cover designs.
+In 1974, Slater was initiated into the Gardnerian tradition and assumed leadership of a coven in the late 1970s.

-Scandals

-In 1972, Slater presented the Inquisitional Bigot of the Year award to NBC during a guest appearance on the Today show, for an episode of Macmillan and Wife that had taken witchcraft and corrupted it into devil-worship rituals for the plot.
-The crew of Today had Slater physically removed from the set.
-More controversy surrounding Slater's actual proficiency in the types of magick he claimed to practice, accusations that he plagiarized material, yelling out at irritable customers in his Magickal Childe store, "Get out of my store...", as well as outrage over other behaviors he exhibited earned him the nickname "Horrible Herman".
+In 1972, Slater presented the "Inquisitional Bigot of the Year" award to NBC during a guest appearance on the Today show, criticizing an episode of McMillan & Wife that equated witchcraft with devil-worship.
+The crew of Today physically removed him from the set.
+More controversy surrounding Slater's actual proficiency in the types of magick he claimed to practice, accusations that he plagiarized material, his abuse of dissatisfied customers of the Magickal Childe, and outrage over other behaviors he exhibited earned him the nickname "Horrible Herman".

+Slater frequently lectured as a guest speaker at many colleges.
+He also appeared with his familiar companion, a snake named Herman.
+He also hosted a weekly cable show which aired in Manhattan, called The Magickal Mystery Tour.
+The show featured interviews, rituals, music, occultism, and magick instruction.
+He thought of the show as an Earth religion 700 Club because it spread the word on the Old Religion and asked for donations.